 While Monroe made it to Vermont, Thomas Jefferson has the distinction of visiting the northernmost part of the Green Mountain state.
 He crossed Lake Champlain from New York and landed at Crown Point and Chimney Point, now an historic site owned by the state.
 On his travels south through Vermont, Jefferson visited Bennington, and he was so intrigued by Vermont’s maple syrup that he sent 20 maple trees to his Monticello home, in hopes that America could free itself from dependence on sugar from the West Indies.

-John Adams, meanwhile, did the most travelling around New England, and his diaries tell of many taverns where he stopped (now gone.)
-He stayed at Newcomb Tavern on a trip to Barnstable on Cape Cod, ironic because it became the watering hole for Tories in the run up to the American Revolution.
+John Adams, meanwhile, did the most travelling around New England.
+His diaries tell of many taverns where he stopped — mostly, sadly, now gone.
+He stayed at Newcomb Tavern on a trip to Barnstable on Cape Cod, now a private house.
+Ironically, Loyalists tended to patronize the Newcomb Tavern in the run up to the American Revolution.

-He visited Allen’s in Biddeford and Webb’s in Falmouth (Portland), an inn that doubled as the town jail, and Tilton’s in Portsmouth, N.H.
+Adams also visited Allen’s in Biddeford and Webb’s in Falmouth (Portland), an inn that doubled as the town jail.
+He stopped at Tilton’s in Portsmouth, N.H.
 Washington also made it to Portsmouth in 1789, dining at the Langdon House, now a Historic New England museum.
-He also visited the Pitt Tavern, which is now part of Stawbery Banke, and made a stop at the Folsom Tavern, now open in Exeter, N.H., as a museum.
+Washington also visited the Pitt Tavern, now part of Stawbery Banke, and made a stop at the Folsom Tavern, now open in Exeter, N.H., as a museum.